olivere/elastic/CONTRIBUTING.md

 To make it easy to review and understand your changes, please keep the following things in mind before submitting your pull request:

-* You compared the existing implemenation with the Java API, did you?
+* You compared the existing implementation with the Java API, did you?
 * Please work on the latest possible state of `olivere/elastic`.
   Use `release-branch.v2` for targeting Elasticsearch 1.x and `release-branch.v3` for targeting 2.x.